-I did not understand the loss until years later, when I taught American History at our community college.
 George Washington was far more than a great American.
 His whole life was an example of how every American should live.
 His achievements were so extraordinary, that there would not have been an America as we know it without him.
-But we no longer teach this to young people.
+Yet very few Americans today know that.

 George Washington grew up with hardship.
 His father died when Washington was 11 years old.
-Most of his property went to the children of his first wife.
-Washington quit school to work the family’s farm while is mother cared for his younger sister and three younger brothers.
+Most property owned by George Washington’s father went to the children of his first wife–the half-brothers and sisters of George Washington.
+George Washington had to quit school to work his family’s small farm while George Washington’s mother cared for his younger sister and three younger brothers.

 At age 15, Washington made himself an apprentice to a land surveyor.
-The sale and development of large tracts of wilderness land was the biggest industry in Virginia when Washington grew up there.
-This industry was dominated by handful of very wealthy landowners.
-Only by becoming a land surveyor, could an outsider like Washington be part of it.
-To learn this profession, Washington worked for years without pay on long and dangerous trips hundreds of miles into the wilderness.
+George Washington did not want to be a small farmer.
+When George Washington was growing up, the sale and development of large tracts of wilderness land to the west was the biggest business in Virginia.
+That business was dominated by a handful of very wealthy landowners.
+As a teenager, Washington realized that the only way a poor outsider like him could be part of it was to become a land surveyor.
+To learn this profession, Washington worked for years without pay as an “apprentice”.
+That included taking many long and dangerous trips hundreds of miles into the wilderness.